johnhewi/ezinnit/README.md

 ```

 ### you will need:
-* a virtual environment containing your app with python and pip installed
+* a python 3 virtual environment containing your app
 * your [gitlab](https://gitlab.com) username
 * your gitlab account domain (if your account is with gitlab.com, then the gitlab domain is `gitlab.com`.
 If you are using a self-hosted gitlab instance, then the gitlab domain might be something like `git.mydomain.com`)
 * your [gitlab personal access token](tutorial/get_personal_access_token.md)